SehwanHong/Artificial-Intelligence/NDSVR/index.md

 Looking through the image, qualitative difference is visible and suggest that ResNeXt-B is a better design space.
 For every error, EDF for ResNeXt-B is higher at every error threshold.

-This image present that different design space form the same model family under the same model distribution can result in very different error distributions.
+This image present that different design space from the same model family under the same model distribution can result in very different error distributions.

 ### Error vs Complexity